Bad Taste: Plot

-At sunrise, they try to leave but are attacked by the aliens, which quickly dissolves into a gunfight.
-Derek emerges and his hat is shot off due to the ensuing gunfire, and he starts losing more of his brain, so he uses his belt as a headband.
-He grabs a chainsaw from the boot of his car and heads for the alien house.
-As the boys leave with Giles, the alien leader (Lord Crumb) and his followers transform into their true form and follow.
-Ozzy uses a rocket launcher to blow up Frank's car, which has been overrun by aliens.
+At sunrise, they try to leave but are attacked by the aliens, and a gunfight ensues.
+Derek emerges and joins the fight, using his belt as a headband when the hat is shot off.
+He grabs a chainsaw from the boot of his car and heads for the aliens' house.
+As the group leaves with Giles, the alien leader (Lord Crumb) and his followers morph into their true form and follow.
+Ozzy uses a rocket launcher to explode Frank's car, which has been overrun by aliens.

 Frank and Ozzy hunt for Lord Crumb and kill many aliens along the way.
 Meanwhile, Derek kills an alien with his chainsaw and replaces the missing parts of his brain with its brain.
-An alien prepares to shoot Frank and Ozzy, but it is beheaded by Derek after he bursts through the wall behind it.
-Frank and Ozzy are shocked to see him alive.
+An alien prepares to shoot Frank and Ozzy, but it is beheaded by Derek.
+Frank and Ozzy are shocked to see him alive, and see he has lost his mind.

-After they escape the house, Lord Crumb shoots Ozzy in the leg and Frank fires his rocket launcher at the leader, but it misses and almost hits Derek, finally taking out a sheep in a nearby meadow.
-Derek is knocked out by Lord Crumb and the house transforms into a giant space ship, which blasts off into space with Derek still aboard.
+After they escape the house, Lord Crumb shoots Ozzy in the leg and Frank fires his rocket launcher at the leader, but misses.
+Lord Crumb knocked out Derek; the house transforms into a giant space ship and blasts off into space.

-On board, Derek looks out the window to see that he is leaving Earth.
-Crumb is then killed by Derek, who ambushes him and cuts through the alien with his chainsaw.
-Derek proclaims into his phone: "I'm coming to get you bastards!"
-He then puts on the alien leader's skin, laughing maniacally as he rockets towards the alien planet.
-On Earth, the rest of the group drive away into the sunset in Derek's car.
+On board, Derek looks out the window to see Earth.
+He ambushes Crumb and kills the alien with his chainsaw.
+He proclaims war on the alien, then puts on the alien leader's skin and laughs maniacally as he rockets towards the alien planet.

+Back on Earth, the survivors drive away in Derek's car.